Generate first-draft technical documentation from code analysis

 - [ ] Frontmatter includes `title` and `description`

-- [ ] Content type matches detected type (Reference or How-To)
+- [ ] Content type matches detected type (Tutorial, How-To, Reference, or Explanation)

 - [ ] All analyzed symbols referenced in draft